 Check out LiveBoard – a multifunctional online whiteboard that will engage your students in the session and take the learning process to a new level.

 LiveBoard enhances students’ understanding of the material by enabling instructors to create expressive visuals, record lessons, and export them in different formats.
 Furthermore, LiveBoard allows real-time participation tracking, which is an effective way of ensuring students are paying full attention.

-The plan that best fits the needs of a small instruction group is LiveBoard Pro, as its functionalities (unlimited boards, recordings, Zoom integration, PDF export…) are set for 4 students per board.
-If you have more than 4 students in your group, you can choose the Advanced option, designed for 10 students.
+The plan that best fits the needs of a small instruction group is LiveBoard Pro, as its functionalities (unlimited boards, recordings, Zoom integration, PDF export and an individual Tutor profile) are set for unlimited students per board.

 Address The Pain Points of Your Students